JaniHarkonen/DumpEm/README.md

 was also created, which is designed to be the parent for all components that have a visual manifestation in the workspace.
 From this point on, components without a visual manifestation should not have the "options" attribute, as in order to bring up the options screen, the user has to click on a manifestation first.

+## Wednesday 7.7.2021
+Added the ability to modify components.
+Currently users can only drag components.